Gardimy/ES6_modules/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖Aweesome books<a name="about-project"></a>
 In this project, I build a basic website that allows users to add/remove books from a list.
-I achieve that by using JavaScript objects and arrays.
+I achieve that by using The recent version of javaScript (ES6).
 I also dynamically modify the DOM and add basic events..
-The use of linters to ensure code quality follows the Javascript best practices.
+The use of linters and eslint to ensure code quality follows the Javascript best practices.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>